José Ramírez (third baseman): Personal life

-Ramírez is married.
-He and his wife Rosedith have three children.
+Ramírez and his wife Rosedith have three children.

 Ramírez's brother, Jose Báez Ramírez, signed with Cleveland in 2018.
 His brother, who went by Jose Baez as a ballplayer, retired in 2023 after playing for the Arizona Complex League Guardians.

 Former teammate Francisco Lindor once said that if he owned a baseball team and could sign any player, it would be Ramírez, due to Ramírez's baseball instincts and dedication.